cowtree/udacity_mldevops_project3/README.md

 - Machine Learning Model training and inference
 - FASTAPI application for model inference
 - Deployment on Heroku with automatic deployment after successful CI

+### Nice to have add-ons (not implemented)
+- Pre-commit hooks to speed up CI
+- Integrating MLflow pipeline into the ML training/inference
+- Frontend development (e.g., Typescript, NextJS)

 ## Folder structure
 ```